 - What is the mandate of the Federal Court?

 The Federal Court is Canada's national trial court which hears and decides legal disputes arising in the federal domain, including claims against the Government of Canada, civil suits in federally-regulated areas and challenges to federal government decisions.
 Its authority derives primarily from the Federal Courts Act.

 - What is the Court's address?

 The Court has Registry offices in major cities throughout Canada.
 The Court's central mailing address in Ottawa is:

 (613) 992-4238; TDD: (613) 995-4640; Fax: (613) 952-3653 (non-immigration)

 The Court's offices are open from 8:30 a.m. to 4:30 p.m., Monday to Friday.
 See Holidays for a list of days when the Court's Registry office is closed.

-The Court is currently composed of a Chief Justice, an Associate Chief Justice, and 35 full-time judges, 9 Supernumerary Judges, and 8 Prothonotaries.
+The Court is currently composed of the Chief Justice, the Associate Chief Justice, 35 full-time puisne judges, 4 supernumerary judges, 8 associate judges and 1 supernumerary associate judge.
 See a complete list of the Members of the Court.

-A single judge or prothonotary is assigned.
-A judge may hear any matter within the jurisdiction of the Court, whereas Prothonotaries hear those matters set out at Rule 51 of the Federal Courts Rules.
+A single judge or associate judge is assigned.
+A judge may hear any matter within the jurisdiction of the Court, whereas Associate Judges hear those matters set out at Rule 51 of the Federal Courts Rules.